Hiding in Plain Sight: Familial Hypercholesterolemia (FH)

 If so, this should raise suspicion for FH and warrants further evaluation to rule this out.

+According to the 2026 National Lipid Association Expert Clinical Consensus, FH affects approximately 1 in 311 people worldwide, and the majority remain undiagnosed and undertreated.
 While rare, undiagnosed and untreated patients with HoFH are all but guaranteed a future of recurrent ASCVD events beginning in the pediatric age range.

-So with such extremely high cholesterol from birth, how do these patients hide from us?
-I mean, aren’t doctors checking cholesterol levels all the time?
+With such extremely high cholesterol from birth, how do these patients hide from us?
+I mean, aren't doctors checking cholesterol levels all the time?

 No, sadly they are not.
 Lipids are frequently not checked in children.
 Often not in adults either — even when they get admitted to the hospital for a heart attack!
 Crazy isn't it?
 But it's true.